Year 5 2022 - 2023

-- This year your child will have the opportunity to learn to play the guitar in class once a week with Mr Lee every Monday.
+- This year your child will have the opportunity to learn to play the guitar and develop their musical skills.

 - Occasionally, we are offered opportunities to take the children to special events.
 If we think that these will enhance their learning they will be added in as additional activities and we will give you as much notice as possible that they are taking place.

 We will cover the following topics througout the year: